 But it’s important to know I’m a Clinical Hypnotherapist, not a sports coach.

-So I won’t be telling you HOW to perfect your technique, rather HOW to be the player or athelete you want to be.
+So I won’t be telling you HOW to perfect your technique, rather HOW to be the player, athlete or musician you want to be.

 Sure I’ve worked with professional sports people, high performing amateurs and people who play for fun.